paulkarpenko/us-code-ui/uscode/title-35-patents/chapter-011-application-for-patent.md

 1975—Pub.
 L. 94–131 inserted “, or as provided by [section 363 of this title](./chapter-036-international-stage.md#section-363),” after “filed in the United States”.

 #### Effective Date of 2012 Amendment
 Amendment by section 102(5) of Pub.
 L. 112–211 effective on the later of the date that is 1 year after Dec.
-18, 2012, or the date that the Geneva Act of the Hague Agreement Concerning the International Registration of Industrial Designs enters into force with respect to the United States, and applicable only to certain applications filed on and after that effective date and patents issuing thereon, see section 103 of Pub.
+18, 2012, or the date that the Geneva Act of the Hague Agreement Concerning the International Registration of Industrial Designs enters into force with respect to the United States (May 13, 2015), and applicable only to certain applications filed on and after that effective date and patents issuing thereon, see section 103 of Pub.
 L. 112–211, set out as a note under [section 100 of this title](./chapter-010-patentability-of-inventions.md#section-100).

 Amendment by section 202(b)(3) of Pub.
 L. 112–211 effective on the date that is 1 year after Dec.
 18, 2012, applicable to patents issued before, on, or after that effective date and patent applications pending on or filed after that effective date, and not effective with respect to patents in litigation commenced before that effective date, see section 203 of Pub.
 L. 112–211, set out as an Effective Date note under [section 27 of this title](./chapter-002-proceedings-in-the-patent-and-trademark-office.md#section-27).